rulewis/journey-optimizer.en/help/using/create-email-content.md

 ---
-title: Design emails
+title: Design emails in Journey Optimizer
-description: Learn how to design your email messages.
+description: Learn how to design your emails content
-page-status-flag: never-activated
-uuid:
-contentOwner:
-products:
-audience: customer journey management email designer
-content-type: reference
-topic-tags: starting-with-email-design
-discoiquuid:
-internal: n
-snippet: y
+exl-id: cd648e61-2082-4695-a3cb-52b507c4778e
 ---
 # Design your email content in the user interface {#create-email-content}